RonLevie/LTFT-Phase-Vocoder/README.md

 Given a function *F* that assigns a complex number to each (*Time*, *Frequency*, *Oscillations*) triplet, the synthesis LTFT transform adds up all of the LTFT atoms (*Time*, *Frequency*, *Oscillations*)  with the corresponding coefficients *F*(*Time*, *Frequency*, *Oscillations*).
 This gives an audio signal  *s* with roughly *F* as the LTFT of *s*.

+LTFT has an advantage over classical time-frequency representations like the short-time-Fourier-transform (STFT), since the feature space of LTFT is 3D, and the feature space of STFT is 2D.
+The additional axis of LTFT increases the expressive capacity of the atom system, imroving methods like phase vocoder.
+To overcome the computational cost entailed by the third axis, LTFT phase vocoder is implemented via a Monte Carlo or quasi Monte Carlo method.

 ### LTFT phase vocoder
 Given an input signal *s* and a positive integer *d*, the LTFT phase vocoder extracts the coefficients of all atoms *F*(*Time*, *Frequency*, *Oscillations*).
 Then, *F* is dilated along the *Time* direction by *F*(*d Time*, *Frequency*, *Oscillations*), and its complex phases are modified, to obtain a dilated version *H* of *F* (see the paper for more details).
 Last, *H* is synthesized to an output signal.
 This output signal is a time-dilated version of *s* that preserves the pitch of *s*.